 Qubole has provided Datadog as an integrated monitoring service for its clusters, including Presto clusters.
 This brings many improvements compared to the “old approach” for monitoring Presto query performance and resource utilization.

 The resulting benefits include much greater visibility through comprehensive and configurable metrics; ease of use via improved monitoring capabilities; and significant time savings by eliminating troubleshooting of bugs.
 Let’s contrast the old and new approaches in detail.

 Datadog monitoring in Presto – old approach:

 - Use JMX connector to publish metrics

-Some of the drawbacks in this approach are:
+Some of the drawbacks of this approach are: